-the answer
+The answer

-For gold, I did a web search at www.google.com, on "total world gold reserves" and found a webpage at World.Gold.Org that lists the world's reserves as of March 2002 as 32,692.3 tonnes.
+For gold, I did a web search at www.google.com, on "total world gold reserves" and found a webpage at gold.org that lists the world's reserves as of March 2002 as 32,692.3 tonnes.
 One tonne is a million grams.
 Now you just have to divide this by the world's population which is about 6 billion and you get 5.45 grams per person.
 (There are about 28 grams in an ounce.)

 You could do the same exercise with other elements like silver and platinum.